European Court of Human Rights: European Court of Justice

-The Court of Justice of the European Union (CJEU) is not institutionally related to the European Court of Human Rights: the two courts are related to distinct organizations.
+The Court of Justice of the European Union (CJEU) is not institutionally related to the European Court of Human Rights: the two courts are related to distinct organisations.
 However, since all EU states are members of the Council of Europe and so are parties of the Convention on Human Rights, there are concerns about consistency in case law between the two courts.
 The CJEU refers to the case law of the European Court of Human Rights and treats the Convention on Human Rights as if it were part of the EU's legal system since it forms part of the legal principles of the EU member states.

-Even though its member states are party to the convention, the European Union itself is not a party, as it did not have competence to do so under previous treaties.
+Even though its member states are party to the convention, the European Union itself is not a party, as it did not have competence to become one under previous treaties.
 However, EU institutions are bound under Article 6 of the EU Treaty of Nice to respect human rights under the convention.
 Furthermore, since the Treaty of Lisbon took effect on 1 December 2009, the EU is expected to sign the convention.
 That would mean that the Court of Justice is bound by the judicial precedents of the Court of Human Rights' case law and so is subject to its human rights law, which would avoid issues of conflicting case law between these two courts.
-In December 2014, the CJEU released Opinion 2/13 rejecting accession to the ECHR.
+In December 2014, the CJEU released Opinion 2/13 rejecting accession to the Convention.

+Despite the European Union's failure to accede to the Convention, the ECtHR has consistently held that member states are bound by ECHR guarantees even when executing and implementing EU law.
+Nevertheless, the Court has simultaneously sought to promote international cooperation and avoid interfering in internal Union affairs.
+It has balanced the conflicting aims of fostering European harmony and avoiding ECHR circumvention via the "Bosphorus Presumption", a policy of conditional deference articulated in Bosphorus Hava Yollari Turizm ve Ticaret Anonim Sirketi v Ireland.
+Because the CJEU represents a "comparable" human rights enforcement mechanism, the ECtHR may presume "that a State has not departed from the requirements of the Convention when it does no more than implement legal obligations flowing from its [EU] membership".
+This presumption may be refuted in any particular instances where protections of Convention rights are "manifestly deficient".